jin-wash-u/GAiN/README.md

      Size of synthetic cohort to generate for each condition (default: 500 500)
 - -e EPOCHS, --epochs EPOCHS
      Number of epochs for training model (default: 100)
-- -a ALPHA, --alphaGAN ALPHA
-     Significance threshold for reporting genes as DE between the synthetic groups (default: 0.05)
-- --minGE GE
+- --minExprMean MINEXPRMEAN
-     Minimum absolute difference in average expression between the synthetic groups for a gene to be reported as DE (default: 0)
+     Minimum mean expression for genes to be modeled [10] --minExprMAD MINEXPRMAD
-- --minLFC LFC
-     Minimum log2 fold change in expression between the synthetic groups for a gene to be reported as DE (default: 0)
+     Minimum mean absolute deviation of expression for genes to be modeled [10]
 - --numbOfNetworks NON
-     Number of networks to use for bagging (default: 10)
+     Number of networks to use for bagging (default: 5)
-- --numNetworkCutoff NNC
-     Number of networks gene must be significantly DE in (default: NON)
 - --deseq
      Use DESeq2 method for DE significance calculations (default: use edgeR)
 - --save
      Save trained models for later use
-- --synth
-     Save synthetic expression tables
 - --seed SEED
      Optional seed for random sampling of the training sets
 - -q, --quiet
      Run in quiet mode, limiting program output
+- --synth
+     Save synthetic expression tables
 - -o OUTNAME, --outname OUTNAME
      Prefix for output filenames (default: ./GAiN)
+- -p POPCSV, --popCSV POPCSV
+     Population expression table in CSV format (if not provided, input.csv will be used as population cohort)

 ### Input files
 - input.csv